OperationFman/XY-V-Polargraph-Plotter/README.md

-# IPAD
+# XY V Plotter Polargraph (Project: IPAD)
-Interactive Programmable Arts Display
+Interactive Programmable Arts Display - In partnership with the Ballarat Hackerspace

+Team:
+-Franklin Moon
+-Zane Drysdale

+This documentation will guide you through the installation of hardware AND software to DIY a Vertical Wall Printer for limitless scale with cheap and available parts.

 Getting Started - Testing Hardware,